 During 34 years of military service, and nine operational tours, Andrew Sharpe commanded on operations in all ranks from second-lieutenant to brigadier.
 He left the British Army as a Major General, completing his military career as the Director of the UK MoD’s independent think-tank: the DCDC.
 For three years he ran the UK Chief of Defence Staff’s Strategic Advisory Panel.

 Doctor Sharpe is the Director of the Centre for Historical Analysis and Conflict Research.
 In addition, as an independent consultant, he partners with governments, international organisations and businesses to provide strategic, operational and leadership advice, support and mentoring.
 He is a senior mentor on the Army’s Generalship programme; a Visiting Senior Research Fellow of King’s College London; an Honorary Fellow of the Strategic Studies Institute of the University of Exeter; a Founding Associate Fellow of the Cambridge Security Analysis Institute; an Expert Panel member of the Cambridge Governance Labs; and he lectures and advises widely and internationally on strategy, leadership, risk and operational art.
-He is a member of the Board of Trustees of The Poppy Factory.
-He has an MA in International Studies from King’s College London, and a PhD in the Strategic Leadership of International Intervention from Trinity College Cambridge.
+He is the Chairman of The Poppy Factory and has an MA in International Studies from King’s College London, and a PhD in the Strategic Leadership of International Intervention from Trinity College Cambridge.

 Dr Ziya Meral is a Resident Fellow at the Army’s Centre for Historical Analysis and Conflict Research.
 He is also the founder and director of the Centre on Religion and Global Affairs, a new research and policy initiative exploring the relationship of religion with contemporary issues with a focus on Africa and the Middle East.